 Choosing the right pot size is important.
 Because if you plant your plant in a relatively big pot the soil will be too much.
 Such soil will retain much moisture ( more than what the plant needs).

 Also, If the plant has a big room for the roots to grow, it will spend extra energy and resources on colonizing such soil.
-Those same energies can be focused on the foliage growth and blooms.
+Those same energies can be focused on foliage growth and blooms.
 So if your plant is potted in a relatively big pot it is better to repot it into a smaller pot.

-But how to tell whether your current pot is too big for your plant!
+But how to tell whether your current pot is too big for your plant?
 Simply if the root ball is tiny and there is too much soil surrounding the soil it means the pot is too big for your plant.
-Your plant’s root ball should be surrounded by few inches of soil.
+Your plant’s root ball should be surrounded by a few inches of soil.

 On the other hand, If the current pot is a good fit for your plant and still you want to repot it into a smaller pot, You need to do extra work.
 You need to downsize the root ball and the foliage.
 Which I will discuss later.

 The best time for repotting your plant regardless it is a smaller pot or a bigger pot is during spring.
 Because in spring the plant is hungry for growth and it just went out of its winter dormancy period.